compnerd/vigil/README.md

 **--system flag has no effect:**
 - This flag only prevents sleep when on AC power
 - Check your power status in Windows settings

+**--daemonize requires timeout:**
+- Background execution needs a timeout to prevent runaway processes
+- Use `--timeout` with `--daemonize`